 Ameriprise will lose nearly 90 advisors and nearly $19 billion in client assets as a result of the acquisition of its institutional client Comerica Bank by Fifth Third Bank last month.

 Ameriprise stated in a quarterly update Tuesday that Comerica has informed it of plans to cease using it as an investment services provider.
 That change — a direct result of Comerica's acquisition by Fifth Third Bank on Feb.
-2 — will result in the departure of 89 advisors with $18.5 billion in client assets from Ameriprise by the end of the third quarter.
+2 — will lead to the departure of 89 advisors with $18.5 billion in client assets from Ameriprise by the end of the third quarter.

 "This decision will not have a material impact on future Advice & Wealth Management segment and Ameriprise Financial operating earnings," according to the update.